iluvjava/Maths/AMATH 584/PCA.md

 ### Intro
 The PCA is a data transformation techniques that look for a set of basis vectors for the given data point such that, the basis minimizes the spread of the data point.

-Using the new sets of the basis, we eliminated as many colinearity as possible for the set of data points.
+Using the new sets of the basis, we eliminated as many collinearity as possible for the set of data points.

 ### Standing Assumptions